• Skip to primary navigation

 No reviews

-Windbeutel or German cream puffs are made with classic choux pastry and filled with light and fluffy sweetened whipped cream and cherry sauce.
+Windbeutel, or German cream puffs, are made with light choux pastry, split and filled with sweetened whipped cream and a quick cherry sauce.
+An easy, impressive German dessert.

 • Author: Irina Totterman